“Stacked” Models

 Using random effects with ubms

-One of the advantages of ubms is that it is possible to include random effects in your models, using the same syntax as lme4 (Bates et al. 2015).
-For example, if you have a group site covariate, you can fit a model with random intercepts by group by including + (1|group) in your parameter formula.
+One of the advantages of the package ubms is that it is possible to include random effects easily in your models, using the same syntax as lme4 (Bates et al. 2015).
+For example, if you have a group or site covariate, you can fit a model with random intercepts by group-site by including + (1|site) in your parameter formula.
 Random slopes, or a combination of random slopes and intercepts, are also possible.

 The “stacked” model